vercel/next.js/docs/basic-features/script.md

 }
 ```

-Now, you instead put `next/script` directly into the body of your page.
+Now, you use `next/script` in the body of your Next.js page.
 It has client-side functionality that decides when and how to load the remote script based on the `strategy`.

 > **Note:**
 >
-> - `<Script>` **must not** be placed in either a `next/head` component or in `pages/_document.js`.
-The client-side loader cannot function in those contexts and so your script will not load.
+> - `next/script` **must not** be placed in either a `next/head` component or in `pages/_document.js`.
+The client-side loader cannot function in those contexts.

 ```js
 // After